maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Foundation Set Up
 -----------------

-Before we begin to explore the code that make up our views, there are a few things you will need to do in order to follow along with this book:
+To begin our foundation set up there are some very basic groundwork tasks that will be required and can be used at the start of any project.

+### Groundwork Tasks

+#### Task 1: Clone Starter Code

-1. Clone this books [starter code][]:
+Clone this books [starter code][]:

     git clone git@github.com:maxxiimo/base-haml.git

+#### Task 2: Create a Rails Application

-2. Create a brand-new Rails 3.2 4.0 application.
+Create a brand-new Rails application:

     $ rails new <name>

 NOTE: A great reference for doing this correctly is Chapter 1 of Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]".

-With that you are ready to begin building your foundation by completing the groundwork tasks, and by prepping and launching your application as outlined in the [Prep and Launch][] steps below.

-### Groundwork Tasks

-With any new Rails application their are some very basic groundwork tasks that should be completed.

-#### Task 1: Version Control
+#### Task 2: Version Control

 In the Rails world [Git][] and [Github][] are the versioning sytem and service of choice.
 Here are the steps to follow when creating a new Rails application: